jasonacox/Powerwall-Dashboard/tools/influxdb2/README.md

 * InfluxDB 2.x setup
   * Docker Container options (configure ports and path for your local host)
     * Port: 8083 and 8086 (So its accessible)
-    * Host Path: /var/lib/influxdb (So your databases are not stored in the container)
+    * Host Path: /var/lib/influxdb to wherever you want TO store your databases and config (So your databases are not stored in the container)
   * Configure
     * If this is your first time, connect to http://localhost:8086/ and follow walk through to create initial oreganization and admin user
     * Plan to either use an existing organization or create one